cliffordp/cliff-wp-plugin-boilerplate/tests/tests.md

 The [tric](https://github.com/moderntribe/tric) (Modern **Tri**be **C**ontainers) CLI command provides a containerized and consistent environment for running automated tests.

+Because it offers consistency, it is from where you should run Composer and NPM commands.

+**Gotcha:** If you run `composer upgrade` within your own command line and not `tric composer upgrade` like you're supposed to, you could make it so your tests cannot run anymore via tric (and therefore GitHub Actions).
+Same for NPM commands.
+If this won't work for your purposes, look into pointing tric to your own Docker container.

 ### Quick example how to run tests via `tric` on your localhost

 1. Make sure [`tric` is setup](https://github.com/moderntribe/tric/blob/main/docs/setup.md) and ready to run.